H – Definition of Ailments

 – Host – An organism in or on which another organism lives and from which the invading organism obtains nourishment.

 – Human papillomavirus (HPV) – Is a papillomavirus that infects the skin and mucous membranes of humans.
 Approximately 130 HPV types have been identified.
-Some HPV types can cause warts (verruca) or some types of cancer, while others have no symptom.
+Some HPV types can cause (verruca) or some types of cancer, while others have no symptom.
 (Return to Wart)

 – Humoral – Immunity defense against disease by antibodies in body fluids.